police van

 This course serves as a top-up qualification to a BSc Policing, Law, and Investigation honours degree.
 Students can apply if they have completed either Level 4 and 5 studies, a foundation degree, a Higher National Diploma (HND), or a similar qualification around public services.
 This is a valuable qualification that provides many transferable skills to assist future employment.

-The course is delivered by ex-police officers and by those who have an academic background in criminology who have a wealth of policing knowledge.
+The course is delivered by retired police officers and by those who have an academic background in criminology who have a wealth of policing knowledge.
 This expert insight enables students to learn the practical side of policing and investigation, as well as the academic, political, and economic aspects behind multi-agency investigations.

 The subjects covered in this course are extremely topical and relevant to modern society, they provide an exciting insight as to how investigations are conducted and into what crime impacts society most.

 Within the course, students will study five core modules, one being a research module where the student selects a topic to research.
-Other modules include the personal and societal effects of drug and alcohol abuse, terrorism and organised crime, protection of vulnerable persons and digital crime investigation.
+Other modules include the personal and societal effects of drug and alcohol abuse, organised crime, protection of vulnerable persons and digital crime investigation.

 These exciting subjects will provide students with an in-depth insight into crime and modern policing and multi-agency investigation.
 Students will also gain a host of transferable skills including communication, problem solving and leadership skills.